The Nitrates in vegetables are good for your eyes

 They have added nitrates, which, after being chemically reduced to nitrites (N02), will give the meats their fresh looking pink color and help to keep the meat fresh.
 The problem is that it increases the formation of N-nitrose compounds in your body, which is a possible carcinogenic.

 One might think it is best to stay away from nitrates.
 The answer is yes and no. Nitrates (also known as sodium nitrates and NO3) and ammonium are fertilizers in the soil.
 They break down to nitrogen, a nutrient required for healthy plant formation and growth.
 Nitrogen, when added to the soil (directly through manually applied fertilizer or through absorption from the air), supports vegetative growth and will show up in the leaves.

 Recent studies have confirmed that the conversion of dietary nitrate and nitrite to nitric oxide is very beneficial to our health.
-It dilates and relaxes arteries, it helps with controlling your blood pressure and could be helpful in preventing heart disease.
-That makes sense as it is the clogged arteries which cause heart problems.
+It dilates and relaxes arteries and it helps with controlling your blood pressure and could be helpful in preventing heart disease.
+That makes sense, as it is the clogged arteries which cause heart problems.